Bobbyztz/chinawords/app/components/fileTree.md

 - **UnderConstructionContent.tsx** provides placeholder tabs for pages that are still under construction
 - **TabComponent.tsx** is used by ContentPageLayout to display content in tabs with hover-to-switch functionality
 - The new homepage (`app/page.tsx`) uses components from the `app/components/homepage/` directory
+- **ui/select.tsx** is used in forms and settings pages for accessible dropdown selections